breakthenet/HackMe-Social-Engineering-Challenges/README.md

-# XSS/CSRF Challenges
+# Social Engineering Challenges

-These challenges are set in a Text-Based 'MM'ORPG Game based off Mccode Lite Game Engine (GPL)
+These challenges require a user to successfully spoof emails, clone website login forms, spoof sms, spoof caller id to get into voicemail, and the like.

-Deploy to your own Heroku instance with this button below, then complete the challenges!
+Deploy to your own Heroku instance with this button below.
+Once deployed, finish the configuration by opening the app in your browser.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)